McKnight Fellowships for Choreographers: Frequently Asked Questions (FAQs)

 I've missed the Intent to Apply deadline.
 Can I still submit a final application?

 Applicants who miss the Intent to Apply deadline may still submit a final application.
-However, the Intent to Apply is a very important step.
-Without an Intent to Apply you will not receive deadline reminders or important updates about the application.
+However, we strongly encourage the Intent to Apply as it is a very important step.
+Without the Intent to Apply you will not receive deadline reminders or important updates about the application.
 Also, the panel will not view your live performances.
-First-time applicants who missed the Intent to Apply deadline can contact us at McKnight.Fellowships@ArtSpace.org for assistance.
+First-time applicants who missed the Intent to Apply deadline can contact us at McKnight.Fellowships@ArtSpace.org for application assistance.

 What does the panel look for?